Particle-Network/particle-flutter/particle-auth-core/README.md

-# particle_auth
+# particle_auth_core

-A flutter plugin project for particle auth
+A new Flutter plugin project.

 ## Getting Started